rqt/aqt/README.md

   <tr>
    <td><a name="body"><code>body</code></a></td>
    <td><em>string|object|Buffer</em></td>
    <td colspan="2">The return from the server.
 In case <code>json</code> content-type was set by the server, the response will be parsed into an object.
-If <code>binary</code> option was for the request, a <code>Buffer</code> will be returned.
+If <code>binary</code> option was used for the request, a <code>Buffer</code> will be returned.
 Otherwise, a string response is returned.</td>
   </tr>
   <tr>
    <td><a name="headers"><code>headers</code></a></td>